angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

 ## Lesson Review
 In this lesson you updated your app to:
-* use route paramters to pass data to a route
+* use route parameters to pass data to a route
 * use the `routerLink` directive to use dynamic data to create a route
-* use route paramter to retrieve data from the `HousingService` to display housing location specific information.
+* use route parameter to retrieve data from the `HousingService` to display housing location specific information.

 Really great work so far.